-You have probably noticed that there are lots of hosting offers on the web, all with varying prices.
+You have probably noticed that there are lots and lots of hosts on the web, all with varying degrees of pricing.
 But what’s the reason for that?
-The main reason that hosting prices increase has to do with security.
-Some providers use outdated servers and have poor maintenance while others don’t.
-It is often complicated to determine just which web hosts have the services you need.
+More often than not hosting prices are directly related to security and support.
+However, neither are represented well online and it is quite complicated to determine just which web hosts have the services you need.

 Five Key Features of Secure Hosting

 Secure datacentres must withstand anything and everything Mother Nature has to throw at them, literally.
 Acts of God such as hurricanes, tornadoes, and earthquakes are legitimate threats.
 Secure facilities take precautions such as onsite backup diesel-powered generators, fire suppression systems, and other protective measures.
 Pay close attention to the location when selecting your web host and give preference to the areas of the world that are not predisposed to natural disasters.